 Learning at its most exciting

-We promise you total immersion in a professional culinary innovation from day one.
-You will deliver, supervise and manage fine dining, off-site catering and event catering.
+You'll be immersed in a professional culinary environment where you will deliver, supervise and manage fine dining, off-site catering and event catering.

 Events could range from spectacular weddings and high-profile conferences to graduation ceremonies and banquets for up to 900 people.
 A recent success story was a six-course tasting menu in celebration of the University’s honorary graduates at Derby Museum and Art Gallery.

-You will also take part in real-world projects with national hotel chains, international corporations and the many local food producers, breweries and restaurants which help make the Peak District such a magnet for visitors.
+You will also take part in real-world projects with national hotel chains, international corporations and the many local food producers, breweries and restaurants in Derbyshire.

 This is an applied management degree so you will develop the skills to supervise junior members of the team.
 Because we also specialise in hospitality and events management, there are countless opportunities to see the way different professions dovetail with one another too.